callstack/reassure/README.md

 Looking at the example you can notice that test scenarios can be assigned to certain categories:

 - **Significant Changes To Render Duration** shows test scenario where the change is statistically significant and **should** be looked into as it marks a potential performance loss/improvement
-- **Meaningless Changes To Render Duration** shows test scenarios where the change that statistically meaningless, i.e. is random noise
+- **Meaningless Changes To Render Duration** shows test scenarios where the change is not stastatistically significant
-- **Insignificant Changes To Render Duration** shows change that cannot be easily categorized as significant or meaningless.
 - **Changes To Render Count** shows test scenarios where render count did change
 - **Added Scenarios** shows test scenarios which do not exist in the baseline measurements
 - **Removed Scenarios** shows test scenarios which do not exist in the current measurements